 From the above code snippet, we can sense that there can be scenarios when conditions are never fulfilled, and our program will fall inside an infinite loop scenario.
 In such a case, our code will not terminate until the execution exhausts our system’s memory.
 One common mistake while writing a while loop can be missing the index increment.
 For example:

 idx = 0 while idx < 10: print(idx)

-The above code will run forever because idx is not changing, and the condition for idx<10 will always be true.
+The above code will run forever because the value of ‘idx’ is not changing, and the condition for idx<10 is always true.
 To rectify the mistake, we can increment the idx value slowly so that it progresses to make the statement of idx <10 false.

 While loops also work on the concept of conditions and branching.
 When a condition is satisfied, we execute the while loop statements; whenever that condition breaks, we exit the loop.
 This is the same as if-else statements; hence, we can use else statements with a while loop.
 For example: